Skip to main content

 Paid

-• - Working with Prisma v3 to interact with a Postgres DB
+• Working with Prisma v3: Use Prisma v3 to interact seamlessly with a PostgreSQL database.

 This is a demo lesson (10:00 remaining)